simonoxen/plastimatch/doc/sphinx/image_registration_guidebook.rst

   [STAGE]
   xform=bspline
   optim=lbfgsb
+  # Run for at most 30 iterations
   max_its=30
+  # Subsample the image 4x4x2 voxels
   res=4 4 2
   # B-spline grid spacing (in mm)
   grid_spac=30 30 30
+  # Smoothness term
+  regularization_lambda=0.005

 Just like demons, b-spline has several options.
-The most important one is the grid spacing, which defines how far apart the control points are spaced.
+The most important ones are shown above: res is used to subsample both input volumes prior to running the registration; max_its is used to determine how many iterations to run; grid_spac defines how far apart the control points are spaced; and regularization_lambda is used to increase the smoothness of the registration.
 The following example illustrates some additional options::

   [STAGE]
   xform=bspline
   optim=lbfgsb
-  max_its=50
+  # Run for at most 30 iterations
+  max_its=30
+  # Subsample the image 4x4x2 voxels
   res=4 4 2
   # B-spline grid spacing (in mm)
   grid_spac=30 30 30
+  # Smoothness term
+  regularization_lambda=0.005
   # Quit if change in score differs by less than 3
   convergence_tol=3
   # Quit if gradient norm is less than 0.1